 Abstract

 Snow algae blooms cover vast areas of summer snowfields worldwide, and can reduce albedo and increase snow melt.
 Despite their global prevalence, little is known about the algae species that comprise snow algae blooms.
 We used 18S and rbcL metabarcoding and light microscopy to characterize species composition of samples from 31 snow algae blooms from alpine and subalpine habitats in the Coast Range of British Columbia, Canada.
 This study is the first to thoroughly document regional variation between blooms.
-We found all blooms in the region were dominated by the genera Sanguina, Chloromonas, and Chlainomonas..There was considerable variation between blooms, with high elevation sites containing distinct species assemblages from blooms in forested sites.
+We found all blooms in the region were dominated by the genera Sanguina, Chloromonas, and Chlainomonas.
+There was considerable variation between blooms, with high elevation sites containing distinct species assemblages from forested sites.
 In contrast to previous work, the snow algae genus Chlainomonas was abundant and widespread in snow algae blooms.
 Although we found few taxa using traditional 18S metabarcoding, the taxonomic resolution of rbcL revealed substantial diversity, including OTUs that likely represent previously unidentified species of snow algae.
 These three cross-referenced datasets reveal that alpine snow algae blooms are more diverse than previously thought.
 Additionally, the composition of blooms varies from site to site along an elevational gradient.

 pagebreak